-WhatsApp users as a percentage of total internet users aged 16-64:
+Monthly WhatsApp users in 2021 as a percentage of total internet users aged 16-64:

 Additionally, as the world becomes more globalized, WhatsApp and other messaging platforms provide an easy and cheap way to stay connected with friends and relatives abroad — particularly in countries with prominent diasporas, such as the Philippines.
 Even the Philippine government has gotten in on the trend.
 At least one Philippine Consulate now operates a WhatsApp hotline in order to better serve their citizens abroad.